anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/component_tree.PNG)

-Almost conform to REST and HATEOAS, we notice a clear navigation path which makes it considerable to map wireframes to the navigation tree.
+Almost conform to REST and HATEOAS, we notice a clear navigation path which makes it considerable to map wireframes to the component tree.
+It is obvious that this approach does not comply with a DDD task-based UI projection because the router configuration is tide coupled to HATEOAS.
+Moreover, while with task-based UI components we expect appropriate view models, the HATEOAS approach provides us with CRUD-based resource models.
-It is obvious that this approach does not comply with a task/command based UX projection.
-Very often service providers create Web APIs where clients have to stitch data together by themselves in order to match custom UX requirements because it is not feasible to prepare read models for every client's specific use case!
-It thus follows, approaching CQRS (read models) does not make much sense here!
-A HATEOAS approach is excellent for mobile devices but can be crucial to desktop applications.
+Very often service providers create RESTful Web APIs, where clients have to stitch data together by themselves.
+In order to match custom UX requirements it is not feasible to prepare read models for every client's use case!
+In this context a HATEOAS approach is excellent for mobile devices and CRUD-based applications, but can be crucial to smart desktop applications.
 For more information about REST data aggregation please visit: https://phauer.com/2015/restful-api-design-best-practices/

 ## Navigation Patterns